abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

 ## Summary

-In this exercise, you created a Logical Network for Azure Local VM, downloaded and added the VM image to Azure Local Storage and created a Virtual Machine on Azure Local.
+In this exercise, you created a Logical Network for Azure Local VM, downloaded and added the VM image to Azure Local Storage, and created a Virtual Machine on Azure Local.

 ### You have successfully completed the lab.
-Click on Next >> to proceed with next exercise.
+Click on Next >> to proceed with the next exercise.